ugurctaygun/react-github-finder/README.md

 REACT ROUTER

-React router allows client-side routing, using 'Route' tag inside 'Router' and using 'Switch' tag makes sure only the matched component to be displayed while keeping the state of the non displayed components.
+React router allows client-side routing, using 'Route' tag inside 'Router'.

+'Switch' tag looks through its children 'Route's and renders the first one that matches the current URL.

 Using 'Route exact' exact key to display only the wanted component.